carnevalli/flutter-getit-memory-consumption-test/README.md

-# Flutter Get_It Memory Comsumption Test
+# Flutter Get_It Memory Consumption Test

 I'm considering switching to Get_It from Provider as my default object provider.